‘When attending a wedding make sure to bring a gift for the bride and groom!’

 If the newlyweds are a little outdoorsy, then you can even go for an alternative wedding gift.
 If they love fishing, you can gift them a beginner fly fishing kit, private tutored fly fishing lessons, custom tackle boxes, or personalized fishing lures.

 Most couples now have an online wish list (registry) of gifts they would like.
 If you stick to the list then you can’t possibly buy a gift the couple won’t like.
 However it’s fine to veer away from the wish list should you choose, these items are merely suggestions not obligations.
+Don’t be afraid to go for Personalized Engagement Gifts.

 Consider having your gift delivered straight to the bride and grooms house rather than bringing the gift to the wedding, as it could get damaged and most couples don’t want to be transporting lots of gifts on their wedding night.